meshula/meshula.github.com/site/astro-site/src/content/papers/usd-liverps.md

 ### **Special Behaviors:**

-- **Specializes Global Weakness:** If prim A specializes prim B, then ALL opinions for prim A are stronger than ALL opinions for prim B, creating true hierarchical inheritance
+- **Specializes as a Base Class:** If prim A specializes prim B, then ALL opinions for prim A are stronger than ALL opinions for prim B, creating hierarchical inheritance.
-- **Variant Deferred Evaluation:** Variants are processed after all other arcs to ensure complete opinion availability for selection computation
+- **Variant Deferred Evaluation:** Variants are processed after all other arcs to ensure complete opinion availability for selection computation.
-- **Relocates Structural Preprocessing:** Applied once per layer stack, transforming addressing space before opinion composition begins

 This strength ordering ensures predictable composition behavior where local authoring takes precedence, inheritance relationships work intuitively, and structural transformations occur at the appropriate processing stage.

----

-## Conclusion

-LIVERPS is a framework for predicting opinion strength, understanding evaluation order, and debugging complex stage assemblies.
-This introduction to LIVERPS and USD's composition engine provides a conceptual foundation to build upon in the exploration of compositional topics, performance optimization, and real-world production patterns.